 Hummingbird is the latest search algorithm launched by Google, that intends to return search results more efficiently and accurately.
 According to Google, Hummingbird has been built with a combination of both old and new components.
 This new algorithm has been devised to cater to the search demands of this day and age, as opposed to the dated algorithm that was being used until now.
-As business owner who has invested in SEO efforts, it is vital to understand how Google now ranks pages in order to help you position your business better.
-Here are some of the improvements that Google’s Hummingbird algorithm has brought to the table and how it will affect your business in the long run.
+As a business owner who has invested in SEO efforts, it is vital to understand how Google now ranks pages in order to help you position your business better.

 Hummingbird’s new focus is content and it asserts that authorship should be given more importance.
 This has stemmed from the new Google+ authorship attributions and now it is easier for Google to connect content to authors that wrote it.

-Google has recognised that mobile is truly the future.
-There are many small businesses that assume that just because they do not have an ecommerce website, it is not important to focus on the digital aspect of communication.
+Google has recognized that mobile is truly the future.
+There are many small businesses that assume that just because they do not have an e-commerce website, it is not important to focus on the digital aspect of communication.
 It is critical to have a strong, relevant presence in the digital space where people can locate you, especially if they are using a mobile phone.